TURNING SPACES INTO PLACES

 Louisville’s Downtown is dotted with under-programmed outdoor spaces.
 These present opportunities for creativity in space planning and activation to attract and engage users and visitors of Downtown.
 CitySpots will convert these raw spaces into defined “places” creating opportunities to change how people use and view Downtown.

-The 4th and Jefferson CitySpot reimagines an under-programmed and overlooked sidewalk on the west-facing side of the Hyatt Hotel’s parking garage and the Louisville Tourism Visitor’s Center.
-The site features a larger-than-life mural and will also incorporate painted pavement, tables and chairs, and flowerpots.
-The mural, designed and painted by Often Seen Rarely Spoken (OSRS), a five-person art and mural collective founded in 2016, serves as a focal point for the new public space.
+The mural and sidewalk art, designed and painted by Often Seen Rarely Spoken (OSRS), serves as a focal point for the new public space.
 The design incorporates iconic Louisville elements featuring horses, a fleur-de-lis, and a special edition bourbon bottle, all reinterpreted in new ways that feel both fresh and surreal offering a new perspective on Louisville’s history.
 The colorful design is meant to engage both locals and visitors, offering them a visual connection to the city.

 Funding for the CitySpot and mural was provided by JPMorganChase, Doug Owen, JLL, and LDP.